piktid/superid/README.md

 - <ins>Close-up portrait photos</ins>: Since the generative models behind SuperID are trained on human faces, the AI performs better when a single face is provided as input.
 - <ins>Small thumbnails</ins>: When the photo to upscale is at very low resolution (e.g. 128x128), SuperID can add missing details.
 - <ins>Photos with noise and JPEG artifacts</ins>: SuperID can effectively denoise and remove artifacts from your photos.
-- <ins>Images with transparent backgrounds</ins>: SuperID intelligently upscale PNG images (e.g. logos) with transparent backgrounds.
+- <ins>Images with transparent backgrounds</ins>: SuperID intelligently upscales PNG images (e.g. logos) with transparent backgrounds.

 ## Getting Started
 <a target="_blank" href="https://colab.research.google.com/drive/1DBjyDcwrZBzFPFCDjRnmNHBt2mEqxW6D?usp=sharing">